kevinlin1/kevinlin1.github.io/cs-ed.md

 : Take [CSE 590E: Computer Science Education Seminar](https://courses.cs.washington.edu/courses/cse590e/)!
 : To pursue independent research with me, read more about [Undergraduate Research](https://www.cs.washington.edu/academics/ugrad/enrichment/research) in the Allen School.
 Then, tell me what you're interested in working on.

 Are you a current or prospective **PhD student**?
-I do not formally advise Ph.D students, but there are plenty of other researchers in [ComputingEd@UW](https://computinged.uw.edu/) who'd love to get to know you.
+I do not formally advise Ph.D students, but there are plenty of other researchers at the [Center for Learning, Computing, and Imagination](https://computinged.uw.edu/) who'd love to get to know you.
 Amy Ko has published an overview of [Computing Education Research](https://faculty.washington.edu/ajko/cer) at UW and beyond.